 - 4.1 The preparation and ultimate adoption of an Area Action Plan will provide a more up to date statutory Plan which carries greater weight in making planning decisions, which leads to fewer appeals and reduced costs associated with this.
 It also provides greater certainty for developers who are more likely to bring forward sites for development in the knowledge that schemes which comply with the requirements of the Plan have a good chance of receiving planning consent. - 4.2 The costs of preparing the WAAP will be met mainly from Planning & Development budget.
-However, additionally there has been a need for studies, particularly dealing with transport matters, which providing evidence to support new policies and proposals.
-Much of this work has already been undertaken and funded.
-If further work is necessary, including the costs of consultation, then a business case for undertaking the work will be prepared.
+However, additionally there has been a need for studies, particularly dealing with transport matters, which provide evidence to support new policies and proposals.
+Much of this work has already been undertaken, or is underway, and funded.
+If further work is necessary then a business case for undertaking the work will be prepared.
 Any additional funding will be sought from existing budgets in Regeneration and Major Projects Department.
-To date the total cost of studies has been estimated at about £100,000. - 4.3 Costs associated with public consultation are likely to be no more than £10,000 for each round of the two rounds remaining and there will be a cost of Examination in 2012/13 of about £60,000.
-The Examination will be funded by the Departmental Projects budget.
+To date the total cost of studies has been estimated at about £100,000. - 4.3 It is not possible to estimate at this stage how much examination will cost because this will depend upon the level of objection when it is published.
+It is anticipated it will be in the region of £50,000.
+The Examination will be funded by the Departmental Projects budget. - 4.4 There will also be costs associated with road widening and junction improvements proposed in the Plan.
+These will be funded largely by S106 and/or CIL funding.
+It is also possible that any gap in funding can be met by other sources of funding such as the London Growth Fund.